csaf-tools/CVRF-CSAF-Converter/README.md

 some error resulting in invalid output json happened.
 Depending on `--force` commandline parameter, the program either quits with error log message without producing output or produce invalid output and warning log message.

-Complete conversion together with input and output validation against schemata is handled by `DocumentHandler` class.
+Complete conversion together with input and output validation against schemata is handled by the `DocumentHandler` class.

 ### Security Considerations